 Soon after, Adeline’s plan started to unfold.
 She offered the sherry she and Andrew had bought and with glasses in hand the small talk she spoke about began.
 She was bubbly in her answers, sitting there, draping her slender arm around Andrew’s shoulder, her legs crossed in a most fetching way.

-As Anne Hammond had imagined, the small talk turned into an unwelcome enquiry, the ’one’ she knew Adeline dreaded.
+As Anne Hammond had imagined, the small talk turned into an unwelcome, fateful enquiry, the ’one’ she knew Adeline dreaded.

 ‘And where is your twin sister?’